shaisachs/the-check/README.md

 Augusta beamed.
 “You joke, but two of those are excellent ideas.”

-Frankie thumped the napkin box onto the table.
+Frankie yanked away the stack of sketches.
 “People keep asking if we’re opening another location.
 As if you can just photocopy a diner.
 The printer would mutiny.”

 “It mutinies anyway,” Mathi said.